nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 # JetStream Multi Tool

+## About this Tooling

+This is a tool to provide complete exercising and benchmarking specific to the NATS Java client with the intent of establishing a baseline for client performance and behavior.

+Administration and server related benchmarking of NATS should prefer the [NATS CLI](https://docs.nats.io/nats-tools/natscli) tooling, especially in production environments.

 ### Running from the Command Line

 Change into the nats.java directory, and then using gradle, build the source: